 Then check out some of our free financial resources and tools.
 We have free pdf downloads of educational booklets for more than 14 topics, from “Raising a Money Smart Child” to “Understanding Your Credit Report and Score.”

 Try to make time this April to download one booklet per week, and spend some time with the material.
-In particular, make one of your downloads our budgeting workbook, “The Power of Paycheck Planning.”
-This book has pages for tracking your spending and proposing a new budget you can live with.
+In particular, make sure one of your downloads is our workbook, “The Power of Paycheck Planning.”
+This budgeting book has pages for tracking your spending and proposing a new budget you can live with.

 Live workshops online

-We frequently offer live, in person workshops to our audience in the southern California region.
-With the onset of the COVID-19 pandemic, we have offered more classes than ever online, live via Zoom.
+We frequently offer live, in-person workshops to our audience in the southern California region.
+We also frequently offer more classes than ever online, live via Zoom.

 If you’re struggling with reduced income or debt payments you can’t keep up with, one-on-one coaching with a certified counselor can help.
 There’s no cost for this non-profit service, and you’ll have a chance to ask questions and get personalized advice that is tailored to your unique situation.